🖥️Using the Data Model Screen

 Chips in the Fixed Summary Bar provide a visual summary of key Built-in Properties for various resource types.
 Available chips include:

 Euno Icon: Appears when a resource is managed by Euno.
-See Data Application Sync for more details.
+See Data Model Sync for more details.

 dbt Materialization Strategy: Indicates the materialization strategy for dbt models as "table," "incremental," "view," "materialized view," or "ephemeral."